“I have tried to express the terrible passions of humanity by means of red and green.”

 ~ Vincent Van Gogh

-Using bold and furious brushstrokes and striking colors, Van Gogh created a painting intended to depict humanity at its lowest point.
+Using bold and furious brushstrokes and striking colors (mostly red and green), Van Gogh once created a painting intended to depict humanity at its lowest point.
 Calling it “Night Cafe” he described it as “…one of the ugliest I have ever done, a collection of clashing colors in the dreariest atmosphere.”
 To New Mexicans, the notion of red and green being ugly, dreary and clashing in any way is a heretical concept.
-For denizens of the Land of Enchantment, red and green are absolutely stunning especially when plated together over blue corn enchiladas, roasted green chiles stuffed with Monterey Jack cheese or sopaipillas engorged with beans and ground beef.
+For denizens of the Land of Enchantment, red and green are absolutely stunning especially when plated together over blue corn enchiladas stuffed with carne adovada.
 Red and green chile are why New Mexicans celebrate “Christmas” every day of the year.

 Unlike the dreary and ugly cafe of Van Gogh’s painting, New Mexico’s restaurants tend to be spectacular, especially when their ambiance is perfumed by the wondrous wafting of chile simmering over a stove.
 This rapturous redolence is the essence of enchantment, a veritable aphrodisiac to chile lovers everywhere.
 Very few restaurants prepare red and green chile as well as Santa Fe’s La Choza, an inviting domicile of deliciousness near the intersection of St. Francis Drive and Cerrillos Road, the city’s two most well-traveled thoroughfares.